The 4% SWR in Action

 Figure 3 (90/10 and 60/40 portfolio comparison)

-Above we see the Monte Carlo success percentages and final balances of the 90/10 (left) and 60/40 (right) portfolios.
-Note the chance of success given the return assumptions from above is 90% for the more aggressive portfolio compared to 68% for the balanced portfolio.
-There is a lot more money left after 30 years as well (blue bars).
+Above, we see the Monte Carlo success percentages and final balances of the 90/10 (left) and 60/40 (right) portfolios.
+Given the return assumptions from above, the chance of success is 90% for the more aggressive portfolio compared to 68% for the balanced portfolio.
+There is also much more money left after 30 years (blue bars).

-Sequence of Return Risk and the 4% SWR
+Sequence of Return Risk and the 4% Rule

 How does SORR affect a 90/10 portfolio?